 The kids are so free and happy here.
-We already have gardening plans in the works, and we’re gonna plant a Magnolia tree with Nik’s placenta (finally), in honor of my mama.
-Magnolias were my mom’s favorite tree, and the miserable ordeal that ended with her passing, started with her falling and breaking a hip–right after my fourth son’s amazingly wonderful home-birth.
-(Which I shall post here, straightaway!)
+We already have gardening plans in the works, and we're gonna plant a Magnolia tree with my son's placenta (finally), in honor of my mama.
+Magnolias were my mom's favorite tree, and the miserable ordeal that ended with her passing, started with her falling and breaking a hip--right after my fourth child's amazingly wonderful home-birth.

 Three years ago, he wasn't speaking to me.
 Two years ago, he had only recently met my then-one-year-old daughter, and still wasn't speaking to my husband.

-Being around the kids seems to energize and mellow my dad, and he’s finally lost the “grouchy old mean-guy” disposition, for the most part–which he even had when *I* was a kid.
-It might be the big-pharma antidepressants he’s on, but I’ll take it.
+Being around the kids seems to energize and mellow my dad, and he's finally lost some of the "grouchy old mean-guy" disposition--which he even had when *I* was a kid.
+It might be the big-pharma antidepressants he's on, but I'll take it.

-My dad says he finally wants to travel–or in his words, “disappear over the summer”, and with us here to care for his cats, he can do that without guilt or worry.
-Those cats were my mother’s babies–Ginger and Pepper (AKA “The Spice Girls” – Yep, she really did–LOL).
-They are the two most paranoid, skittish Persians I’ve ever seen.
+My dad says he finally wants to travel--or in his words, "disappear over the summer", and with us here to care for his cats, he can do that without guilt or worry.
+Those cats were my mother's babies--Ginger and Pepper (AKA "The Spice Girls" - Yep, she really did call them that--LOL).
+They are the two most paranoid, skittish Persians I've ever seen.

 My sweet friend did an intuitive reading for me recently, and she said (among other things that were spot-on) that the feeling she was getting from my mom was "ecstatic" - like, almost manic, thrilled, brilliant happiness.